30+ Best Indie Horror Movies of All Time [Reviewed for 2023]

 Spin The Wheel (2023): A Unique Take on the Apocalypse

-Co-directed by David Heacock and Neil Chase (yours truly), this film explore the lengths people will go to in order to save themselves, even if it means risking their lives – and eternal souls – to do it.
+Co-directed by David Heacock and Neil Chase (yours truly), this film explores the lengths people will go to in order to save themselves, even if it means risking their lives – and eternal souls – to do it.

 Groundbreaking Indie Horror Films